Login

 The Great Wall Of China Restoration

-The Great Wall was restored during the Ming Dynasty - using lime mortar to cement the stonework into place and restore its sturdy beauty.
+The Great Wall was restored during the Ming Dynasty using lime mortar to cement the stonework securely in place, thus preserving its sturdy beauty for generations to admire.
+Recent restoration projects continue to emphasize the importance of traditional materials, including limestone, in heritage conservation.

 Fertilizer In Agriculture